alprox/cinco/README.md

 * !kurre: random quotes
 * !iltis: quotes the famous iltanymous
 * !up/down: <domain> - check if a domain is up or down for everyone
+* !hinis: will turn any sentence you provide to english

 ### triggers:
 * announces the title of http(s) URLs